showa-yojyo/notebook/_sources/inkscape/ch01-quick-start.rst.txt

 ======================================================================

    Inkscape can be used to produce photo-realistic drawings.
-Inkscape features that are useful for this include: Gradients, the Gaussian Blur filter, and Bitmap Tracing.
+Inkscape features that are useful for this include: *Gradients*, the *Gaussian Blur* filter, and *Bitmap Tracing*.
 This tutorial uses all of these to produce a realistic drawing of an old seltzer bottle.
 The source photograph is available on the book's website.